 Then falling on his knees, he cried out with a loud voice, "Lord, do not hold this sin against them!"
 Having said this, he fell asleep.Acts 7:60(NASB)

-The incredible contrast between the venomous fury of the angered Jews, who were cut to the heart when they heard Stephen proclaiming the truth and gnashed on him with their teeth... and Stephen who, full of the Holy Spirit, looked up steadfastly into heaven and seeing the glory of God and Jesus standing on the right hand of the Father, fell asleep - after having prayed for his murderers forgiveness.. is staggering.
+We notice an incredible contrast between the venomous fury of the angry, murderous Jews, who were cut to the heart when they heard Stephen proclaiming the truth and gnashed on him with their teeth... and Stephen who, full of the Holy Spirit, looked up steadfastly into heaven and seeing the glory of God and Jesus standing on the right hand of the Father, fell asleep - after having prayed for his murderer's forgiveness.
+The contrast is staggering.

-When Stephen was martyred, Christianity was in its infancy and Christians were yet to receive the completed canon of Scripture, which gives such assurance in times of trouble.
+When Stephen was martyred, Christianity was in its infancy and Christians were yet to receive the completed canon of Scripture, which gives us such assurance in times of trouble.
 Stephen died before many of the New Testament truths to which we hold dear, were written.
 Many of the blessings and promises on which we stand, had yet to be written and Stephen died without reading that His grace is sufficient and that His strength is made perfect in our weakness.

-May we continue to look to Jesus, trust His word and tell forth the glory of His name, as we look for the any day return of Christ, when He come in the clouds to take us to be with Himself into heavenly places..
-Let us comfort one another with these words and sing praises to Him with thanksgiving.. with every passing day, knowing that we are been saved - by grace through faith in God's only begotten Son, Who loved us so much that He gave His life - so that we might live.
+May we continue to look to Jesus, trust His Word, and tell forth the glory of His name, as we look for the any-day return of Christ when He comes in the clouds to take us to be with Himself into heavenly places.
+Let us comfort one another with these words and sing praises to Him with thanksgiving with every passing day, knowing that we are been saved by grace through faith in God's only begotten Son, Who loved us so much that He gave His life so that we might live.

-Heavenly Father, thank You for Jesus and the examples of people like Stephen, who demonstrate a man whose mind was stayed on Christ, and who was able to exhibit the peace of God in the midst of a vicious and evil generation.
-Help me to speak the truth in love, to walk in spirit and truth and to trust in Your never-failing goodness every moment of the day.
-To You be all praise and glory, world without end - in Jesus name I pray, and for His greater glory, AMEN.
+Heavenly Father, thank You for Jesus and the example of Stephen, whose mind was stayed on Christ and who was able to exhibit the peace of God in the midst of a vicious and evil generation.
+Help me to speak the truth in love, to walk in spirit and truth, and to trust in Your never-failing goodness and grace every moment of the day.
+To You be all praise and glory, world without end.
+In Jesus' name I pray, and for His greater glory, AMEN.